ranja-sarkar/ranja-sarkar.github.io/_posts/2025-11-26-Physics-based-Modeling-&-Machine-learning.md

 📌 *Discovering governing equations*

 Many dynamical systems (e.g. finance) have no formal analytic descriptions and often data are abundant in such cases, but the underlying governing equations remain elusive.
-There are some data-driven techniques for identification of unknown, potential governing equations of nonlinear systems and are based on the [Occam’s razor principle](https://www.newscientist.com/definition/occams-razor/), where the goal is to use only a few equation terms to describe the given system.
+There are some data-driven techniques for identification of unknown, potential governing equations of nonlinear systems and are based on the [Occam’s razor principle](https://www.newscientist.com/definition/occams-razor/), where the goal is to use only a few equation terms or parameters to describe the given system.

+The Occam curve in machine learning is a plot of (model) error *versus* parameter (hyper-parameter) for train and test datasets which simply shows if the model is underfitted or overfitted to data.

  📌 *Solving PDEs*